-Assurance Level Public Key Test level Must use 1024-bit RSA keys or other types of keys Level 1 with equivalent security strength until December 31, 2013.
-Level 2 Must use 2048-bit RSA keys or other types of keys with equivalent security strength until December 31, 2030.
-Level 3 Should use 3072-bit RSA keys or other types of keys with equivalent security strength after December 31, 2030.
+Assurance Level Public Key Test level Must use 1024-bit RSA keys or other types of keys with Level 1 equivalent security strength before December 31, 2013.
+Level 2 Must use 2048-bit RSA keys or other types of keys with equivalent security strength from December 31, 2013 to December 31, 2030.
+Level 3 Must use 3072-bit RSA keys or other types of keys with equivalent security strength after January 1, 2031.
 Level 4 Must at least use 4096-bit RSA keys or other types of keys with equivalent security strength.